allenjiang17/ssm_songbook/README.md

 ## See Live:

-<a href="ssm-songbook.vercel.app">Access a live version of Songbook</a>.
+<a href="http://ssm-songbook.vercel.app">Access a live version of Songbook</a>.
 If you'd like to use or modify Songbook for your own use, you can download this repo and test by running a development server

 ```bash
 npm run dev